HWallace14/Final_Project/README.md

 ### Overview

 For this project we sought to use machine learning to determine if there is a specific set of factors that determines a used vehicle's sale price.
+By determining this, we should be able to train an algorithm to spit out a price that is correct for each used car's data that we feed it.
+For example if we were to feed in a specific set of miles, trim level, condition and brand we should expect a price to be given that is fairly close to the price that the actual vehicle sold for.

 ### Initial Observations

-Our first pass of the data found that there were two main types of used vehicles; luxury cars and everyday vehicles.
-We decided to separate the two because they were so different that they were acting as outliers to one another.
+Our first pass of the data found that there were three main types of used vehicles; luxury, premium and regular.
+We decided to separate the three because they were so different that they were acting as outliers to one another.
+A regular vehicle tended to have more of a steep drop-off in price once the miles on it were increased, whereas premium and above tended to keep their value fairly well.
+Additionally, Ford vehicles seem to be in a separate class from other brands, with their vehicles maintaining a fairly high resale value.

 ### Data Cleaning